wso2/react-vizgrammar/samples/GettingStarted.md

         height: 200
     }
 ```
+These configuration and how it varies for different charts can be found in the charting samples [here](/#/samples).
 ### `metadata` prop and `data` prop
 Once the `config` is provided.
 User can provide a dataset to visualize the chart.
 For easy interpretation React-VizGrammar require this dataset to be arranged in a tabular way similar to the way explained below.
 ```javascript